 Artists: Fahed Halabi, Nour Safadi, Razan Sabbagh, Ruba Salameh, Zena El Abdalla

-The Through Solidarity, We Survive exhibition features all of the selected posters and will be on view at the UdK Konzertsaal, Hardenbergstraße 33, 10623 Berlin, on July 16th, 4 – 10 pm, and July 17th, 10 am-4 pm, as part of the Universität der Künste Berlin demonstration “Kunst Raum Stadt.”
-The UdK demonstration is part of the UdK Artist Training program, which is funded by the Governing Mayor of Berlin / Senate Chancellery - Science and Research.
-On July 16th from 7 – 9 pm there will be interventions by a number of the artists at the exhibition.
+The Through Solidarity, We Survive exhibition featured all of the selected posters and was on view at the UdK Konzertsaal, Hardenbergstraße 33, 10623 Berlin, on July 16th, 4 – 10 pm, and July 17th, 10 am-4 pm, as part of the Universität der Künste Berlin demonstration “Kunst Raum Stadt.”
+The UdK demonstration was part of the UdK Artist Training program, which is funded by the Governing Mayor of Berlin / Senate Chancellery - Science and Research.
+On July 16th from 7 – 9 pm, there was a series of interventions by a number of the artists at the exhibition.

-Alongside the exhibition during the UdK demonstration, coculture and UdK are also presenting all of the posters in a Berlin city campaign.
-For this, the posters will be distributed among the visitors to the exhibition and other volunteers in order to be hung in public spaces throughout the city.
+Alongside the exhibition during the UdK demonstration, coculture and UdK also presented all of the posters in a Berlin city campaign.
+For this, the posters were distributed among the visitors to the exhibition and other volunteers in order to be hung in public spaces throughout the city.

 The open call is now closed.

 The open call invited Syrian artists to produce a digital artwork in the form of a poster that was to be based on a dialogue.
 More specifically, the artists were asked to reach out to a person from their surroundings to develop and produce a visual artwork with a thematic focus on shared experiences, thoughts, concerns or feelings, as such translating their dialogue into an artwork that served as a visual document.